undisbeliever/first-person-tetromones/README.md

 First Person Tetromones
 =======================

-Feburary's entry into the 1 Game Per Month Challange.
+February's entry into the 1 Game Per Month Challenge.

 This represents a Super Nintendo port of [First Person Tetris](http://firstpersontetris.com), using Mode 7 rotations to represent the game field.